 The Problem

-There are more Independent voters than either Republicans or Democrats, yet Independent voters are not treated fairly in the primary and there are very few independent elected officials.
+Independent and unaffiliated voters are now the fastest-growing voter bloc in the state, yet Independent voters are not treated fairly in the primary and there are very few independent elected officials.

 Our Declaration of Independence states that “all men are created equal.”
 It is a fundamental American value that not every Arizonan is afforded.